 On her LinkedIn page, Abdul describes herself as development director at Urban Equity Advisors, a Realty firm.
 She moved to Charlotte in 2011, the year the FBI intensified its investigation of Cannon.

-Reached by phone Thursday, Abdul said she was in charge of fund-raising events and expenses for Cannon’s mayoral campaign.
-She described Cannon as a friend, and said she has not talked with the FBI.
+Reached by phone Thursday, Abdul said she was in charge of fundraising events and expenses for Cannon’s mayoral campaign.
+She described Cannon as a friend and said she has not talked with the FBI.
+She said she had not been to the SouthPark apartment.

 “I’m sure I’m not implicated in anything,” she said.